acbg/mycv/index.md

 <!-- `11/2023 - 04/2025` -->
 __Patent Specialist__, [Papula-Nevinpat](https://www.papula-nevinpat.com), Helsinki, Finland

-- Manage client patent portfolios, guide and supervise the patent application process from invention through drafting, grant, and beyond.
+- Managed client patent portfolios, guided and supervised the patent application process from invention through drafting, grant, and beyond.
-- Conduct technical analysis for patent applications, ensuring accuracy and compliance with legal standards.
+- Conducted technical analysis for patent applications, ensuring accuracy and compliance with legal standards.
-- Review and evaluate technological innovations in various domains, including software, hardware, and physics-based applications.
+- Reviewed and evaluated technological innovations in various domains, including software, hardware, and physics-based applications.
-- Collaborate with legal teams to provide technical insights and strategy for intellectual property protection.
+- Collaborated with legal and scientific teams to provide technical insights and strategy for intellectual property protection.
-- Analyse and search large datasets of prior-art libraries
+- Analysed and searched large datasets of prior-art libraries

 `2022 - 2023`
 <!-- `04/2022 - 10/2023` -->
 __Senior Manufacturing Engineer__, [Dispelix](https://www.dispelix.com), Espoo, Finland

 - Led manufacturing projects, developing processes from concept to execution.
-- Fully developed a hard-master replication process in a clean room environment.
+- Fully developed hard-master replication processes in a clean room environment, improving process efficiency by about 10 % and reducing fabrication times by at least 50%.
 - Delivered samples within tight deadlines and presented reports to diverse stakeholders.
 - Contributed to process optimization and consolidation to enhance operational efficiency.
 - Mentored and guided team members, introducing them to standard protocols and tools.